 Fourth Edition (WISC-IV): Index and Subtest Scores;

 Tests: Kaufmann, WIAT, Peabody, Woodcock Johnson-IV,

 Single Subject Tests: Gray

-Oral Reading Test, Woodcock Johnson III Diagnostic Reading Battery,
+Oral Reading Test, Woodcock Johnson IV Diagnostic Reading Battery,

 Comprehensive Test of Phonological Processing, Test of Written

 and Language tests and Vocabulary Tests